-Spokane will achieve our target of net neutral carbon emissions in thirty years by investing in energy efficiency, clean energy, infrastructure improvements, materials conservation, and nature-based solutions.
+Spokane will achieve our target of becoming a low-emission, sustainable city in thirty years by investing in energy efficiency, clean energy, infrastructure improvements, materials conservation, and nature-based solutions.
 These ambitious initiatives will require a skilled workforce and innovative leadership ready to position Spokane businesses to take advantage of the economic opportunities this transition brings to our region.
-Even though these opportunities have the potential to boost our local economy, some investments and planning will need to be made to ensure that no one gets left behind.
+These opportunities have the potential to boost our local economy, but gains will require investments and planning will need to be made to ensure no one gets left behind.
 Transforming and mobilizing Spokane's workforce will require some investments and preparation in the areas of workforce development, labor protections, and place-based solutions developed by those industries and people most impacted.